 Do you wrestle with mommy guilt—that nagging feeling that you’re not doing enough or that you’re screwing up?
 Then you’re in the right place!
 Be sure to grab the printable download of these Bible verses in my free resource collection.

 I screwed up again.
-My eight-year-old’s eyes spilled over in tears and he turned away, a little embarrassed.
+My son’s eyes spilled over in tears and he turned away, a little embarrassed.
 “We just did what you wanted to do, not what I wanted,” he confessed.
 “It wasn’t fun.”

 Mixed feelings of guilt, shame and anger heated my face.
 I had taken him to the mall on a special outing with just the two of us to get him some new shoes and a special snack.
 It didn’t turn out as planned because or local mall is shutting down stores like crazy.
 The shoe choices and the snack options were very limited.